-Anticipated absences of greater than two days' duration during the Year 2 Clinical year, whether during the Clinical Rotations or the Residential Block weeks requires support from the Office of Health Professions Student Affairs.
-A Petition for Consideration Form should be submitted to the Medical Director (submitted to the PA program office) prior to approval.
+Anticipated absences of greater than two days duration during the Year 2 Clinical year, whether during the Clinical Rotations or the Campus Block week requires support from the Office of Learner Affairs.
+A Petition for Consideration Form should be submitted to the Medical Director (via the PA Program office) prior to approval.
 It is the responsibility of the PA Learner to ensure sufficient time to coordinate the approval for the requested absence.
 Students should not assume the approval will be automatic and are expected not to make any plans prior to the granted approval.
 Students are responsible for any missed material while absent.